-These hearty burgers are oh so satisfying.
+These hearty tempeh, quinoa, and sweet potato burgers are oh so satisfying.
 They’re packed with so much protein and flavour, no one will miss the meat!
 You can add a variety of toppings, including kimchi, sauerkraut, avocado, cashew cheese, mustard, to these burgers for a fun dinner that everyone will love.
 We love to serve these tempeh burgers with oven baked sweet potato fries or crispy smashed potatoes and homemade ranch dipping sauce. 🙂

 Whenever I set out to develop a new burger recipe, I have one goal in mind: to create something that satisfies.
 It need not necessarily imitate meat, but it does need to check off all the boxes in the protein and flavour departments.

 There are a number of great imitation meat burgers out there for those who crave the taste and texture of meat, but I know that there a lot of plant-based folks who adopted vegetarianism and veganism because they don’t like the taste and texture of meat, and yet they still enjoy a good, hearty veggie burger.
 I count myself a member of this group!

 These protein-rich tempeh, quinoa, and sweet potato burgers most definitely fit the bill when the craving for a filling homemade veggie burger strikes.
 I served these burgers to a couple of omnivorous men with very hearty appetites, and even they were satisfied.
 It’s validation that veganism certainly isn’t about deprivation or starvation, but rather a celebration of the power of plants to nourish, enliven, and sustain!

 A powerful duo of tempeh and quinoa forms the base of these burgers.
 Roasted sweet potato provides another layer of flavour and texture.
 And the primary flavour makers here are garlic, barbecue sauce, tamari, Dijon mustard, smoked paprika, thyme, basil, and cilantro.